jzzheng22/hlp21-project-group-3/doc/Internal_Interfaces/sheet.md

 `Highlight of CommonTypes.ComponentId list`
  - Highlights symbols in list.

- - See also later discussion.
+`HighlightError of sIdList: ComponentId list`
+ - Highlights symbols when they are in an error state.
+ - Sent from Sheet via BusWire.

 `HighlightPorts of CommonTypes.ComponentId list`
 - Highlight all ports of symbols in list.

-*Optional messages implemented in JEMerrick's Symbol:*
+`DragPort of sId : CommonTypes.ComponentId * pId : CommonTypes.PortId * pagePos: XYPos`
+ - Moves the selected port to the port position closest to the mouse.
+ - Ports have pre-specified locations where they can be moved to.

 `Rotate of sId : CommonTypes.ComponentId list * rot : int`
  - Rotates a list of symbols clockwise by `rot` degrees.
- - Unit of rotation is degrees, and limited to ints.
+ - Sent from Sheet via BusWire.

-`Scale of CommonTypes.ComponentId list * XYPos`
+`Scale of sId : CommonTypes.ComponentId list * scale : XYPos`
  - Scales a list of symbols by specified factor in X and Y directions.
  - Used to magnify, shrink, stretch and distort symbols.

-`HighlightError of sIdList: CommonTypes.ComponentId list`
- - Highlights symbols when they are in an error state.
  - Sent from Sheet via BusWire.

 `DisplaySlots of sId : ComponentId`
-- Displays all slots a port may be moved to on the component
+ - Highlights all possible positions a port may be moved to on the symbol

-`Rename of sId : ComponentId * name : string`
+`Rename of sId : CommonTypes.ComponentId * name : string`
-- Changes the label on a component to the name given
+- Changes the label of the component to a given string

-## BusWidthInferer interface
+## BusWidthInferer Interface

 `BusWidthInferer.inferConnectionsWidth ((comps,conns) : CanvasState) : Result<ConnectionsWidth, WidthInferError>`
 - Takes in a list of Issie Components and Issie Connections and returns